 When is a Penetration Test Required?

-- Required annually prior to a compliance audit, and is recommended after a vulnerability assessment and remediation of the found vulnerabilities.
+- It is required annually prior to a compliance audit, and is recommended after a vulnerability assessment and remediation of the found vulnerabilities.

-- Should be conducted two to three months prior to an audit
+- Penetration testing should be conducted two to three months prior to an audit.

-- Required after a security incident resulting in the disclosure of confidential information.
-Should be conducted after a full forensic analysis of the compromised system(s) has been conducted.
+- It is required after a security incident resulting in the disclosure of confidential information, and should be conducted after a full forensic analysis of the compromised system(s) has been conducted.

 - All penetration tests must be conducted according to the NIST Security Framework and test for standards on those systems which are directly affected by this compliance requirement, specifically those which contain customer/client personal information, personal identifiable information (PII) and payment card details.